 College Football Futures

 If you bet on Clemson to win the national championship before the season or at any time during the regular season, you have a winning futures ticket.
-A futures bet is based on an event which takes place in the future.
+A futures bet is based on an event that takes place in the future.
 In other words, it’s like advanced wagering on a specific outcome.

 College Football Prop Bets

 Prop bets are the game within a game.
-These type of bets have nothing to do with the final outcome.
+These types of bets have nothing to do with the final outcome.
 How many touchdowns will a player score?
 How many field goals will be kicked in the game?
 Who will win the MVP title?
 These are all examples of prop bets.